Expert Speakers & Panelists

 Jeff Wilkerson

-Jeff WilkersonGovernment Policy & Regulatory Affairs Manager, Pearson Fuels
+Jeff WilkersonGovernment Policy & Regulatory Affairs Manager - Pearson Fuels

 Jeff Wilkerson manages government policy and regulatory affairs for Pearson Fuels, the largest E85 supplier in California.
 In his role, Jeff communicates with government officials and staffers about the critical role E85 can play in California’s transportation future.
 Pearson Fuels has played a leading role in E85 expansion by partnering with more than 450 retail sites to offer E85 throughout the state and is currently working with partners to obtain certification for aftermarket E85 conversion kits.